Village Partnership, Sierra Leone

 Short Term Mission Trips

-World Hope International facilitates opportunities for individuals to experience international projects firsthand.
-We invite you to not only partner with the community of Kenenday by providing the necessary resources but to also come visit and see for yourselves the changes taking place!
+We invite you to not only partner with the this community by providing the necessary resources but to also come visit and see for yourselves the changes taking place!
 You will also be able to visit Sierra Leone to see how the people continue to work together.

 It’s easy to overlook the vital aspect of prayer at times.
 However, the success and effectiveness of our work cannot happen without the commitment of prayer.